tdworowy/kindle_highlights/md/THUS_SPAKE_ZARATHUSTRA_A_BOOK_FOR_ALL_AND_NONE_(ILLUSTRATED)_(Nietzsche_Friedrich).md

       And when I saw my devil, I found him serious, thorough, profound, solemn: he was the spirit of gravity—through him all things fall.

       By our best enemies we do not want to be spared, nor by those either whom we love from the very heart.
 So let me tell you the truth!

+      Ye say it is the good cause which halloweth even war?
+I say unto you: it is the good war which halloweth every cause.

       Your highest thought, however, ye shall have it commanded unto you by me—and it is this: man is something that is to be surpassed.